PaddlePaddle/Paddle/doc/design/ops/rnn.md

 - `rnn.add_input` indicates the parameter is a variable that will be segmented into step-inputs.
 - `rnn.add_memory` creates a variable used as the memory.
-- `rnn.set_output` mark the variables that will be concatenated across steps into the RNN output.
+- `rnn.add_outputs` mark the variables that will be concatenated across steps into the RNN output.

 ### Nested RNN and LoDTensor